nikita-reva/aniketos-jsnote/README.md

 or simply
 `npx aniketos-jsnote serve`

-This project is based on the Udemy course [React and Typescript: Build a Portfolio Project](https://www.udemy.com/course/react-and-typescript-build-a-portfolio-project/)
+This project is based on the Udemy course [React and Typescript: Build a Portfolio Project](https://www.udemy.com/course/react-and-typescript-build-a-portfolio-project/) by Stephen Grider.